ChordPro/chordpro/docs/content/ChordPro-Fonts.md

 * Symbol, Webdings, Wingdings, ZapfDingbats

 **Note** that using built-in font names has some disadvantages.
 The fonts have only a limited number of characters (glyphs) and may not be suitable for anything but English and Western European languages.
 The quality of the output is less, since the built-in fonts do not support kerning.
 Since real versions of these fonts are [easily available](http://mscorefonts2.sourceforge.net/), if not already installed, it is **strongly advised** to not use built-in fonts unless you can deal with the limitations.

+If you have quality PostScript Type1 fonts (pfa, pfb, with afm and/or pfm files) they are easily converted to TrueType or OpenType using a tool like [FontForge](https://fontforge.github.io/).